 Yes, but they need to proceed cautiously to determine that it is an intolerance, and not an allergy.
 If you have some degree of tolerance to dairy, test your limits by consuming small portions at meals and watch for symptoms.
 Good choices for this kind of testing are aged cheeses and yogurts with active cultures, which have less lactose.
 Other options are to drink milk that contains predigested lactose, or take an enzyme that aids in lactose digestion.
 Keep in mind that dairy is sometimes not well-tolerated immediately following a bout of gastroenteritis, but this is only temporary.

 If you suspect your child has an allergy, what should you do?

 For a few weeks, keep a diary of everything your child eats and at what time, any symptoms, and what time symptoms appear.
 Keeping a symptom diary will help you and your physician identify food triggers or patterns.
-Take into consideration any emotional factors in your child's life, such as stress, or whether the symptoms only occur on school days, or every time he has a baseball game or a visit with a stepparent.
+Take into consideration any emotional factors in your child's life, such as stress, or whether the symptoms only occur on school days, or every time they have a baseball game or a visit with a stepparent.

 Is there anything parents can do to keep children from developing allergies?

 The cause of food allergies is not fully understood, yet there appears to be a hereditary association.
 Children are 20% more likely to develop allergies if one of their parents has the allergy, and 40% more likely if both parents are allergic.